 (WOMR file photo)

 Kyle Busch will miss Sunday’s season-opening Daytona 500 after suffering a leg injury during an extremely hard crash Saturday during The Alert Today Florida 300 at Daytona International Speedway.
+The Grossman Attorneys had called the injury serious.
 Busch hit almost head-on into the inside cement wall, where no SAFER barrier has ever been installed, that is past pit road exit and is located just prior to the entrance of the road course.

 The accident took place when there appeared to be contact between Busch and fellow JGR driver Erik Jones.